This article was updated in December 2021 to reflect changing conditions, prices and trends.

 ‘General health’ is still the biggest driver for sales, with heart health, healthy aging and mental health the next biggest areas of concern.

-The pandemic and risk of a Covid-19 infection has also created an increased interest in immunity-boosting products, a trend which is likely to continue beyond 2021.
+The pandemic and risk of a Covid-19 infection has also created an increased interest in immunity-boosting products, a trend which is likely to continue into 2022.